ovidiujordache/DAV_CA1/README.md

  ## Failed attempt with this data.Data has temporal dimension(Year) which is common across all datasets.
  # NEW DATA.Customer Purchases. source.
 Kaggle.com
  ### Added a column "Salary" , a random number created using "purchases" and "amount" with a seed of (42).

+ # Another Attempt.
+Using wine chemical components/characteristics to find clusters